DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 Y ORIENTATION ( SIN(Z + 90°) ): -0.382683
 ===================================================
 ```
-If you also want to create triggers, download the second script, KOTOR_GIT_Trigger_Output_for_Max.ms and use in the same manner.
+If you also need to derive the geometry struct values to create a new GIT trigger entry, download the second script, KOTOR_GIT_Trigger_Output_for_Max.ms and use in the same manner as above.
 This will output the vertex offsets from the parent pivot for the selected object/s.
 It will skip any object with more than 10 verts (triggers typically only have 4 or 5 verts).
 You should get an output something like the following:
 ```
 ===================================================
 Trigger data formatted for KOTOR GIT injection